-The Neuropsychopharmacology Laboratory was established on the third floor in the Department of Psychiatry and Behavioral Neurosciences in 2008 by Dr. Lynn Wecker, Professor of Psychiatry & Neurosciences and Molecular Pharmacology & Physiology.
-The goal of this Laboratory is to investigate the relationship between brain and behavior, with an emphasis on the etiology and treatment of addictive behaviors and ataxia.
+The Wecker Neuropsychopharmacology Laboratory was established in the Department of Psychiatry and Behavioral Neurosciences in 2008 by Dr. Lynn Wecker, Distinguished Professor Emerita at USF Morsani College of Medicine, and is currently occupied by Dr. Rex M. Philpot.
+The goal of this Laboratory is to investigate the relationship between brain, cognition and behavior, with an emphasis on the etiology and treatment of chemotherapy-induced cognitive deficits, addictive behaviors and ataxia.

-Current studies include:
+Current studies and research interests include: